yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

         - Force reset Sync settings (This resets all Sync settings, changes your Sync ID, and turns Sync off.
 You can then re-enable it for a fresh Sync)
         - Toggle Sync Downloading of Attachments (Normally this defaults to ON; Change to OFF to prevent attachments downloading via Sync)
         - Repair migrated Dropbox location 'alias' (MacOS only) (Attempts to (re)create the missing file system alias that points to new location)
+        - Import/encrypt a (single) file back into Dataset.
+Encrypts a file of your choosing and puts it into Dataset/safe/tmp/encrypted ...
-        - Import (a single) File back into LocalStorage.
-Encrypts a file of your choosing and puts it into LocalStorage/safe/TMP...
+        - Import/encrypt a (single) file back into Sync folder.
+Encrypts a file of your choosing and puts it into Sync/tmp/encrypted ...
         - Allows User to Add/Change/Delete Settings/Prefs >> key/value in config.dict or LocalStorage() (./safe/settings)
         - Allows User to Add/Change/Delete an Object's Parameter keys (this can change data in your dataset/database directly)
         - Suppress the "Your file seems to be in a shared folder (Dropbox)" warning... (optional when condition exists)